Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 7. Map the terms to your duties.
 Check Anthropic’s data handling against CPA confidentiality and CRA record-keeping before go-live.

-None of it’s exotic, and most of it takes an afternoon.
 Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to wealth management firms and healthcare clinics under their own regulators.
 If you want a second set of eyes before your firm pilots Cowork, talk to us or read more about how we work.
+The review is CISSP-led at a Microsoft Solutions Partner, the same team that has secured Canadian practices since 2012.

 Claude Cowork is worth adopting for the reconciliation and document work that fills a practice.
 The firms that set the plan, the scope, and the policy first are the ones that’ll use it calmly through busy season while their competitors are still arguing about whether it’s allowed.